BhagyashreeMynamwar/TLFloatLabelTextField/Example/Pods/TLFloatLabelTextField/README.md

 [![License](https://img.shields.io/cocoapods/l/TLFloatLabelTextField.svg?style=flat)](http://cocoapods.org/pods/TLFloatLabelTextField)
 [![Platform](https://img.shields.io/cocoapods/p/TLFloatLabelTextField.svg?style=flat)](http://cocoapods.org/pods/TLFloatLabelTextField)

+A TLFloatLabelTextField is the Swift implementation.
+UITextField and UITextView subclasses with placeholders that change into floating labels when the fields are populated with text.
 ## Example

 To run the example project, clone the repo, and run `pod install` from the Example directory first.